 Caviar is usually not sold in kilograms.
 It is packaged in small and more affordable quantities, often in grams or ounces.
-Thus, a jar of caviar weighing 28 grams(One ounce) can cost about $50-75 or more depending on the type and age of the fish, its rarity, conditions under which it was raised, and the processing method used.
+Thus, a jar of caviar weighing 28 grams(One ounce) can cost about $50-75 or more depending on the type and age of the fish, its rarity, rearing conditions, and the processing method.

 Caviar is generally salt-cured roe (unfertilized fish eggs) derived from the Sturgeon fish family (Acipenseridae).
 However, the definition has now evolved to include salt-cured roe from other fish varieties such as lumpfish, salmon, and whitefish.
 It now means that caviar does not necessarily need to come from wild Sturgeon raised in the Black and Caspian Seas.

 Why is Caviar So Expensive

 True caviar is quite expensive, given the time it takes to raise fish in the Sturgeon family.
 For instance, the Sturgeon fish used for producing high-quality caviar is raised for up to 20 years.
 Thus, significant resources also go towards the process for a quality product.

 Wild sturgeons are rare

 In addition, true caviar is rare and in low supply.
 As noted, overfishing has caused many countries across the world to declare wild sturgeon endangered, pushing the prices of authentic caviar higher.
 At the same time, government restrictions affecting these traditional sources have led to the introduction of the less expensive caviar from newer and more sustainable sources.